 He has also contributed chapters: “ Deliberate nuclear ambiguity” in the book “Pakistan and nuclear bomb”.
 Notre Dame University Press (1999), and “Battling militancy” in the book “Pakistan-Beyond crisis”.Columbia University Press (2011).

-Rabia Mehmood tweets at @rabail26 and can also be contacted on email@example.com .
+Fahd Humayun tweets at @fahdhumayun and can be contacted on [email protected].

 Project Manager, SSI

 Meera is Project Manager, Strategic Security Initiative (SSI) at Jinnah Institute where she is responsible for research and logistics for the SSI Project activities including its umbrella projects, and manages the Chaophraya Dialogue – the longest consistently running Indo-Pak Track II initiative and its operations.
 Additionally, she assists in ensuring the timely delivery of other SSI outputs, including managing media monitoring briefs.

 She is a McGill graduate with a double major in Anthropology and International Development with a focus on Economic Development.
 In the past, she has worked in the Oil and Gas sector and has professional work experience in technical writing and communications that spans over 2 years.

 Meera is also the co-founder of the Islamabad Civic Innovation Lab, a dedicated volunteer run chapter of Code for Pakistan that is a part design lab, part community caucus, and part accelerator of civic startups with a focus on designing real solutions with-and-for communities in-and-around Islamabad by bridging the gap between technology and government interfaces for the public.
 She has an avid interest in the arts and enjoys creating some in her spare time.

 Meera Nadeem can be reached at [email protected].